CLIUtils/CLI11/README.md

   command line for a flag.
 The operation will throw an exception if the option name is not valid.

+> [!NOTE]
+>
-> Note: if you have a fixed number of required positional options, that will
+> If you have a fixed number of required positional options, that will match
-> match before subcommand names. `{}` is an empty filter function, and any
+> before subcommand names. `{}` is an empty filter function, and any positional
-> positional argument will match before repeated subcommand names.
+> argument will match before repeated subcommand names.

 #### Callbacks